Pistachio Encrusted Salmon – healthy and delicious restaurant style dish

 - Press salmon into pistachio's, covering topside of fillet completely, continue till all four fillets have been finished.

-- Heat skillet over high heat and add remainder of Kelapo coconut oil
+Heat skillet over medium high heat and add just enough cooking oil to saute the salmon

 - Gently place salmon, nut side down and sear for about 2 minutes, until nuts have browned.